Hareheart/Mario-Game/README.md

 ###### The procedure part in this code segment is the first line that initializes the function/method as "movement" and takes arguments by passing self, speed, position, and gravity, which means these variables can be used in the method itself.

 ##### Algorithm
 ###### Sequencing: Sequencing is used in this segment as the program constantly progresses through each line and runs it from top to bottom.
 It first defines keys_pressed, then it increases the value of gravity and adds it to the player's y-position, and then it checkes whether a key is being pressed, and if so, it moves the player by a certain amount.
-It followS a clear path throughout the code, hence the term sequencing.
+It follows a clear path throughout the code, hence the term sequencing.

 ###### Selection: Selection is used in the if-statements of the segment, where if the left or right arrow key is currently being pressed by the user, then the player's x position changes.
 In other words, an action only progesses if a certain condition is met, hence the term selection.